-Our people are our most important asset-collaboration, entrepreneurship and discipline underpin our winning culture.
-Brookfield invests in its people and prepares them for future leadership.
-Everything Brookfield does, from its dealings with clients to the interactions among employees and executives, is governed by a sense of fair play.
-This has been critical to the success of the partnership in building relationships that are long-lasting and mutually rewarding.
-Brookfield's firmwide culture is defined by mutual respect, teamwork and passion, and revolves around our core values:
+Our people are our most important asset.
+The core values of collaboration, entrepreneurship and discipline underpin our firmwide culture.
+We invest in our people and prepare them for future leadership.
+Our firmwide culture, from our dealings with clients to the interactions among employees and executives, is defined by mutual respect, teamwork and passion, and revolves around our core values:

-- Collaboration: Leadership works side by side with colleagues throughout the organization and is committed to achieving shared success.
-One of the key attributes that Brookfield screens carefully for in new hires is their aptitude to collaborate with others.
-The firm wants people to share information across groups and take an interest in all the businesses, not just the one they happen to work for at the moment.
-Brookfield does not hire people just for a specific job; it hires for the potential of all the future positions they might hold and that will contribute to the larger success of the firm.
-Brookfield actively looks for people who want to learn, grow, and develop-and demonstrate a willingness to be stretched outside their comfort zone. - Entrepreneurship: Our flat organization is results oriented-responsibility is earned based on initiative and hard work, rather than job title-and decisions are made close to the action.
-This idea is not uncommon, but Brookfield has encouraged its entrepreneurial spirit throughout its growth during the past 20 years.
-Brookfield looks for employees who have a passion not only for what they do but also for what the firm does.
+• Collaboration: Leadership works side by side with colleagues throughout the organization and is committed to achieving shared success.
+One of the key attributes that we screen carefully for in new hires is their aptitude to collaborate with others.
+The firm wants people to share information across groups and take an interest in all the businesses, not just the one they happen to work for at any particular point in time.
+We do not hire people just for a specific job; we hire for the potential of all the future positions they might hold and that will contribute to the broader success of the firm.
+We actively look for people who want to learn, grow, and develop-and demonstrate a willingness to be stretched outside their comfort zone.

+- Entrepreneurship: Our flat organization is results-oriented-responsibility is earned based on initiative and hard work, rather than job title-and decisions are made close to the action.
+This principle is not uncommon, but we have encouraged our entrepreneurial spirit throughout our growth during the past 20 years.
+We look for employees who have a passion not only for what they do but also for what the firm does.
 The shared values of ownership extend beyond helping the company succeed or generate more revenue.
-It means caring about the little things as well, such as not wasting money and treating everyone with respect.

-Discipline: Our team shares an awareness of, and commitment to, our goal of generating superior longterm returns for investors.
+It means caring about the little things as well, such as not wasting money and treating everyone with respect. - Discipline: Our team shares an awareness of, and commitment to, our goal of generating superior long-term returns for investors.
 Discipline also requires that each person is expected to have a realistic understanding of his or her own abilities.
-Brookfield expects employees to understand their strengths, recognize their weaknesses, be willing to stretch outside their comfort zones, and be willing to ask for help when necessary.
+We expect employees to understand their strengths, recognize their weaknesses, be willing to stretch outside their comfort zones, and be willing to ask for help when necessary.

-The three attributes-collaboration, entrepreneurship, and discipline-form the foundation of Brookfield.
-By hiring talented people and giving them opportunities to move into different businesses, Brookfield has been able to build its expertise into a broad ecosystem that allows it to collaborate very effectively across different areas and geographies as needed.
-The teams draw on sound data and expertise to identify emergent themes-informing their investment process and enabling Brookfield to draw upon actionable intelligence for the benefit of its investors.
+The three attributes-collaboration, entrepreneurship, and discipline-form the foundation of Brookfield and have been critical to the success of the partnership in building relationships that are long-lasting and mutually rewarding.
+By hiring talented people and giving them opportunities to move into different businesses, we have been able to build our expertise into a broad ecosystem that facilitates collaboration across different areas and geographies as needed.
+The teams draw on sound data and expertise to identify emergent themes-informing their investment process and enabling us to draw upon actionable intelligence for the benefit of its investors.